jamesward/spring-devtools-mcp-server/README.md

 # Spring DevTools MCP Server

+> Note: This is not an official Spring project

 An MCP (Model Context Protocol) server for Spring developers that provides tools for AI assistants to query information about a running Spring application.

 ![q_cli_example.png](q_cli_example.png)